java-cheatsheet/codechallenge/README.md

 Learn from other's solution and compare with your own.
-Try to understand what other did differently and analyse what can be improved, both in your solution as well as others.
+Try to understand what other did differently and analyse what can be improved, both in your solutions.
 This will help add more dimensions to problem analysis and solutions ideas.

 Improve your understanding by trying to answer